wongpeiyi/flipium/README.markdown

 Basic Usage
 -----------

+First, add the following line to your app.js:
+`var Flipium = require("flipium");`

-There are two main functions to call: createFlipView() and createDragView()
+You then have two main functions to call: Flipium.createFlipView() and Flipium.createDragView()

 createFlipView() creates an Ti.UI.View object that contains all your images as flippable pages.